4.9

 Mattia

-Passionate for any water activity, I worked over and under the most beautiful waters of Europe and Asia for the last 15 years as diving and sailing instructor, boat captain and tour manager.
-Always looking for the next skill to learn you will find me ready to guide you safely through your next adventure.
+Passionate for any water activity, I worked over and under the most beautiful waters of Europe and Asia for the last 15 years as a diving and sailing instructor, boat captain and tour manager.
+I'm always looking for the next skill to learn and ready to guide you safely through your next adventure.

 All relevant information for the tour can be found in our snorkeling handbook.